nspyre-org/nspyre/docs/contributing.rst

 .. important::

-   Making sure you have some sort of virtual environment implied in your workflow.
-The built in management of Anaconda is great if you are already using Anaconda for your scientific packages.
-If you are just using pip, then check out venv -- it have a lot of improvements over virtualenv.
+   Hi!
+We know some of these webpages may be lacking, this documentation has only recently been created and is in active development.
+Please check back weekly has new content is regularly updated as it is being worked on.
+Please be patient -- we are mainly graduate students and have a lot of responsiblities.

 .. note::